mabster/mabster.github.io/content/posts/one-time-files-dotnet.md

 We have an app with an ASP.NET Web API back end and a Blazor WASM front end.
 It uses Azure AD authentication, so all the requests from the client to the server are secured with a JSON web token in the `Authorization` HTTP header.

-The security is great and works well, but it makes it a pain to ask the server for a file and present them to the user as a standard browser download.
+The security is great and works well, but it makes it a pain to ask the server for a file and present it to the user as a standard browser download.

 The [guidance from Microsoft](https://learn.microsoft.com/en-us/aspnet/core/blazor/file-downloads?view=aspnetcore-7.0) suggests that you pull down enough information to construct the file client-side, and then use a javascript shim to trick the browser into thinking it's a file.
 This works, but it always felt clunky to me.
 I want the server to create the file - I don't want to have the file creation logic in my Blazor app.